bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 After approximately 10 minutes or so you will be presented with a screen titled "Software selection".
-You'll be presented with a list packages and sofware to install.
+You'll be presented with a list packages and software to install.
 In order to minimize the size of the installed software, make sure that nothing but the "SSH server" is selected.
-If "Standard System Utilites" or any other options are selected then de-select them.
+If "Standard System Utilities" or any other options are selected then de-select them.
 Users can install whatever other software they like once the system is up and running but the goal here is to keep the image as small as possible.
 You may need to scroll down to deselect